modafarshouha/GolangCourse/README.md

-# Programming with Google Go (Univeristy of California, Irvine - 3 courses specializastion):
+# Programming with Google Go (Univeristy of California, Irvine - 3 courses specialization):
 This specialization introduces the Go programming language from Google and provides learners with an overview of Go's special features.
 Upon completing the three-course sequence, learners will have gained the knowledge and skills needed to create concise, efficient, and clean applications using Go.